NubeIO/rubix-ce-docs/docs/overview.md

 8080
 ```

-## LoRaWAN Gateway/Driver (closed by firewall)
+## LoRaWAN® Gateway/Driver (closed by firewall)
-The LoRaWAN driver is a wireless communication protocol designed for 3rd party LoRaWAN sensors and other compatible wireless devices. <br/><br/>
+The LoRaWAN® driver is a wireless communication protocol designed for 3rd party LoRaWAN® sensors and other compatible wireless devices. <br/><br/>
-NOTE: LoRa and LoRaWAN are distinct protocols.
-For 3rd Party LoRa sensors or devices, a LoRaWAN driver and a gateway/receiver are necessary for integration.
+NOTE: LoRa® and LoRaWAN® are distinct protocols.
+For 3rd Party LoRa® sensors or devices, a LoRaWAN® driver and a gateway/receiver are necessary for integration.
 Connect `LORA-CONNECT` to Rubix Compute via the `RJ12` port to establish communication.

 ### Service Name